platformsh/platformsh-docs/known-issues/index.rst

 **Impact:**

-In some cases the restore will not be completed resulting in non-functional environment.
+In some cases the restore will not be completed.

 **Resolution plans:**